From Fruit Fly To Stink Eye: Searching For Anger's Animal Roots

 And, of course, being on the receiving end of this emotion can hurt.

+But for Black, anger is a powerful motivator.
 "What anger is good for, too, is to generate energy to move on, to figure out how to do something," he says.
 "You get angry and go, what do we do?"

 Anger appears to play a similar role in the animal world, Anderson says.
-For example, an aggressive response can help a creature survive if it's attacked, or robbed.
+For example, an aggressive response can help a creature survive if it's attacked or robbed.
 "If a squirrel steals a nut from another squirrel, there's an adaptive value to arousing the squirrel who was the victim of the theft and having it chase at the other squirrel and beat him up and try to recover his nut," Anderson says.

 In both animals and people, Anderson says, aggressive behavior tends to be associated with similar physical responses like a racing pulse, higher blood pressure and elevated levels of hormones such as testosterone.

 And he says the similarities in both behavior and biological responses raise a question about brain evolution and aggression.

-"You look at dogs fighting, you look at fish fighting, you look at flies fighting, you look at people fighting," he says, "Is that because they're all using the same basic brain mechanisms and brain chemicals?"
+"You look at dogs fighting, you look at fish fighting, you look at flies fighting, you look at people fighting," he says.
+"Is that because they're all using the same basic brain mechanisms and brain chemicals?"

 There is a working theory that because aggression is so common and because it's more than a reflexive response, the inner state that goes with aggression must be common too.